exakat/php-dictionary/dictionary/method-compatibility.ini.rst

 In short, the child method must:

-+ Have the same or wider visibility (e.g. public stays public, private becomes protected)
++ Have the same or wider visibility, e.g. public stays public, private becomes protected
-+ Accept the same parameter types (or more general ones)
++ Accept the same parameter types, or more general ones
-+ Return the same type (or a more specific one)
++ Return the same type, or a more specific one
 + Not require more mandatory parameters

-If it’s incompatible, PHP throws a fatal error.
+If it's incompatible, PHP throws a fatal error.

 .. code-block:: php